Vascular Graft Market Size and Share

 By Product Type: Endovascular Dominance Meets Bioengineering Innovation

 Growing clinical evidence for bio-resorbable constructs draws regulatory momentum, but stringent long-term data requirements slow wide release.
 Peripheral vascular grafts sustain mid-single-digit growth thanks to rising diabetes prevalence, while coronary artery bypass grafts witness subdued demand as percutaneous interventions encroach on surgical indications.
-Hemodialysis access devices benefit from escalating end-stage renal disease prevalence and command premium pricing due to the high cost of access failure.
+Hemodialysis access devices benefit from the escalating prevalence of end-stage renal disease and command premium pricing due to the high cost of access failure.
 Manufacturers prioritize modular delivery systems that allow intraoperative length adjustment, reducing inventory redundancy and simplifying supply logistics across diverse care settings.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.